 Above: in 2014, Devi Lockwood ’14 rode her bicycle from Memphis TN to New Orleans LA on the Mississippi River Trail.
 The goal of her trip was to meet as many people as possible and collect stories for her senior thesis.
 On the left: after a 30-mile ride, a stop outside Clarksdale, MS, to visit the site of Blues legend Muddy Waters’ house.
 On the right: on the banks of the Mississippi at Memphis, along with Meredith Keffer ’12 (left) and Caroline Lowe ’12 (middle), also Folklore & Mythology concentrators, and traveling companions for part of the trip.
 Post-graduation, Meredith worked at the Shakespeare Theatre of New Jersey as the Assistant to the Artistic Director.
 Caroline taught American History at the High Mountain Institute in Leadville, CO, and went on to tutor and be a media coordinator for Epidemic Answers.
 She is now at the Harvard Graduate School of Education.

-Hear about what some of our alumni have done after graduation!
-(In order by graduation year.)
+Hear about what some of our alumni have done after graduation! (ordered by graduation year)

 Sarah Burke (2005) - The definition of my undergraduate course changed a few times.
 But I think I can safely say that I studied the medieval Mediterranean, with an emphasis on religion.
 My thesis was about the translation of a (lost) Muslim mystical text into Latin in medieval Spain.
 It was probably over-ambitious in scope, but writing it was very rewarding.